Trade Republic Fees Explained

 ✅ Best for

-• Monthly savings plans (Sparplan) into EUR-denominated UCITS ETFs — zero transaction cost.
+• Monthly savings plans into EUR-denominated UCITS ETFs — zero transaction cost.

 • Larger lump-sum purchases where €1 flat beats percentage alternatives.

-• Investors who want interest on their uninvested cash.
+• Investors who want interest on uninvested cash and a Saveback card benefit.

-• Beginners who value simplicity and a mobile-first experience.
+• Beginners who value simplicity, a mobile-first experience, and don’t plan to trade actively.

 ⚠️ Less suited for

-• Active traders who need limit orders and primary exchange access.
+• Active traders who need primary exchange access or deep order-routing control.

-• Multi-currency investors who need transparent, low-cost FX conversion.
+• Multi-currency investors who need transparent, explicit FX conversion rates.

 Open a Trade Republic account

-Free savings plans, a flat €1 per manual trade, and interest on uninvested cash make Trade Republic one of the most cost-effective platforms for European index investors — especially for automated monthly ETF investing.
+Free savings plans, a flat €1 per manual trade, interest on uninvested cash, and a 1% Saveback card make Trade Republic one of the most cost-effective platforms for European index investors — especially for automated monthly ETF investing.

 Frequently asked questions